Sweet Body of Bianca: Plot

 An attractive new teacher, Bianca, arrives at the school and the two show interest in each other.
 She is living with a man, but decides to leave him and move in with Michele.
 While he is overjoyed to have the love of a beautiful and affectionate young woman, he is afraid that this perfection will not last and that like so many other couples he knows they will fall out.

 One couple he is upset by are Ignazio and Maria who, despite his efforts to reconcile them, are breaking up.
 When they are both murdered, the police inspector arrests Michele as a suspect, but he is freed when Bianca gives him a false alibi.
 He then breaks with Bianca, telling her it is better to part while they are happy and, once on his own, his already fragile mental equilibrium crumbles.
 The film ends with his rambling confession to the patient inspector over how the dead neighbour and friends had disappointed him and upset his need for order in life.

 Themes in Moretti's other works

 "Michele Apicella" is the nom-de-plume used by Nanni Moretti for his roles in all his films (except The Mass Is Ended (1985)) until Palombella rossa of 1989.
-Another recurrent theme of Moretti's film, the Sacher torte, which is also present in Bianca.
+Another recurrent theme of Moretti's films, the Sacher torte, is also present in Bianca.